Home Configuring Neovim as Rust IDE

 }

 A completion engine plugin for neovim written in Lua.
 Completion sources are installed from external repositories and “sourced”.
-To install it we need to add the following to our init.vim file:
+To install it we need to add the following to our init.vim file (respecting the blocks, if exists):

 1